shroominic/funcchain/docs/concepts/overview.md

 class Article(BaseModel):
-    title: str = Field(..., description="Title of the article")
+    title: str = Field(description="Title of the article")
-    description: str = Field(
-        ..., description="Description of the content of the article" )
+    description: str = Field(description="Description of the content of the article")

 def summarize(text: str) -> Article: